superfluid-finance/tokenlist/README.md

 This repository contains scripts and utilities for managing the Superfluid token list(s).
 The scripts update or filter tokens based on various criteria, such as solvency categories or token types.

-## Installation and Getting Started
+## Installation a"nd Getting Started

 ```sh
 [npm install | yarn add | pnpm add] @superfluid-finance/tokenlist